Email your MP

 Nearly 90% of parents with under fives are worried about their child’s future life chances.

 *Data collected May/June 2024 via YouGov panel, nationally representative sample of 2892 parents of children age four and under in GB (with 534 respondents from Scotland).
-Download full results here.Ā
+Download full results here.

 What are we calling for?

 In June, we handed in our petition with 105,781 signatures, calling for the UK Government to invest in early childhood.
-Restoring investment in early years health and education services and financial support for families will help ensure all children get the best start in life.Ā Ā
+Restoring investment in early years health and education services and financial support for families will help ensure all children get the best start in life.

-A policy which affects children born after April 2017, who have two or more older siblings, in families supported by social security.
+The policy has affected children born after April 2017, who have two or more older siblings, in families supported by social security.
 Each affected child loses out on £3,514 a year in financial support through Universal Credit.
+These children will now be entitled to the full level of support, when the scrap comes into effect on April 2026.

-By limiting family incomes, this controversial policy is a major cause of rising child poverty in the UK – pulling 109 children into poverty every day.
-It particularly is linked to rising poverty levels for young children and for children in larger families.Ā
+By limiting family incomes, this controversial policy has been a major cause of rising child poverty in the UK – pulling 109 children into poverty every day.
+Lifting the policy will make a real difference for 1.6 million children previously affected, improving incomes and helping families meet their children’s needs.